elliottcoops/elliottcoops/README.md

   - Poven understanding of advanced computer vision algorithms such as facial landmark detection
   - Highly skilled in Python with TensorFlow, OpenCV, NumPy, pandas, scikit-learn and Matplotlib
   - Skilled in C, Haskell, Java, ARM assembly, PHP, HTML, JavaScript and CSS
-  - Experience working with Docker, VMs and cloud platforms including OVHcloud and AWS
+  - Experience working with Docker, Unity and C#, VMs and cloud platforms including OVHcloud and AWS
   - Extensive knowledge of SQL with experience of MySQL and SQLite
   - Intellectually robust with methodical and analytical approach to problem-solving
   - Excellent interpersonal skills exhibited through university group projects and summer interning